KJLane/Course3-TidyData/CodeBook.md

 Human Activity Recognition Using Smartphones Data Set:
-Showing the Average of Measured Variables
 ==============================
+## Average of Measured Variables

 Overview:
 -----------------------------
-Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
+The Human Activity Recognition database is built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
+The 'run_analysis.R' script summarizes the variable information into the average for the activties' mean and standard deviation measurements.

 * 30 volunteers: Labeled as "SubjectID" 1-30
 * Measuring 6 activities: